 All teachers are awarded a pay rise when the pay scales and allowances are updated.
 Subject to satisfactory performance, each September, teachers on the main pay scale move to the next point on the scale.

 Teachers who have recorded excellence performance may even advance by two points.

 Qualified teachers may also be eligible for additional payments on top of their regular salary.

 Special educational needs (SEN) allowance: If you work with pupils with SEN, you could be eligible for an allowance of between around £2,100 and £4,150 a year.

 Teaching and learning responsibility (TLR) payments: If you take on more responsibilities you may be entitled to additional payments.

 More on additional payments for qualified teachers.

-Please note: The pay scales listed apply to teachers employed by a local authority or by the governing body of a foundation, voluntary aided or foundation special school.
+Please note: The teachers' pay scales listed apply to teachers employed by a local authority or by the governing body of a foundation, voluntary aided or foundation special school.
 Academies and free schools are not legally required to implement the pay scales, so it is best to request to see their own pay policy.

 Want to keep up with the latest career advice?
 Follow Tes Jobs on Twitter and like Tes Jobs on Facebook